Victoria Falls Southern Province, Zambia Travel Guide

 Stay in comfortable lodges or mid-range hotels.
 Eat at a mix of local eateries and tourist restaurants.

-Stay at high-end resorts or hotels, a few offering all-inclusive packages.
+Stay at high-end lodges or hotels, a few offering all-inclusive packages.
 Arrange private transfers for seamless travel.

-The time of year you visit shapes your Victoria Falls experience.
+The time of year you visit shapes your The Falls on the zambezi river experience.

 Lower water levels, clearer views of gorge and rock formations.
 Comfortable temperatures, excellent wildlife viewing.

 Embrace mist and power.
-Focus on pastimes not dependent on low water (helicopter, cultural visits, safaris).
+Focus on activities not dependent on low water (helicopter, cultural visits, safaris).
 Enjoy lower prices.